 If you weren’t exercising before your pregnancy, that’s OK.
 It isn’t too late to start if your midwife or doctor says it’s all right.
 You can start with light exercise and build up to moderate exercise.

 Walking or swimming are both good choices.
 It doesn’t have to be 30 minutes all at once – you could break it up and do three 10-minute walks each day.

 You can also add activity to your normal routine by:

 - getting off the bus earlier, walking the long way around, or taking the stairs

-- including physical activity when you catch up with friends – for example, you can chat as you walk along the beach or try dance lessons together.
+- including physical activity when you catch up with friends – for example, you can chat as you walk.

 Set yourself goals

 It’s best to be specific.
 For example, you could say, ‘I’ll eat vegies with lunch and dinner every day this week’.
 If you set a goal that you can measure, you’ll know whether you’re achieving it.

 Many health services and maternity hospitals around Australia have dietitians and extra support for women who are overweight.
 Ask your doctor or midwife what’s available in your area.

 Setting goals with others can make it easier for you to reach your goals.
 For example, you could try preparing healthy meals and exercising with family and friends.